mrdingma/collider/README.md

 ## Additional Info

-This was a 2 day project with the goal of familiarizing myself more with charting technologies/ libraries.
-Technologies implemented in this project are React, D3, react-chartjs-2 (React wrapper for Chart.js).
+This was a 2 day project I completed during the winter holidays while I was a student at Hackreactor.
+My goal was to make a simple yet responsive game.
+Technologies implemented in this project are vanilla Javascript and D3.

-Unfortunately Coindesk API data updates every minute (instead of ideally every few seconds...allowing for price ticker to animate more regularly).
-Second challenge was the API only provided end of day closing prices for historical dates, so in order for me to build out a "Live" view (which represented prices for the last hour) and "1Day" view (24 hour period), I needed to set up a separate server that would query the API every minute and then save the responses into a database (I utilized mongodb for this).
-I would then query my own API for the aforementioned views.

 ## Setup